-Beginning in the late 1940s, visiting the Rich’s Department Store in downtown Atlanta during Christmas was a beloved tradition in Georgia.
+Beginning in the late 1940s, visiting the Rich’s Department Store in downtown Atlanta during Christmas became a beloved holiday tradition in Georgia.

-Rich’s placed a Christmas tree on the roof of its downtown location for the first time in 1948.
+Rich’s first placed a Christmas tree on the roof of its downtown location in 1948.
 The tree stood seventy five feet tall on the store’s crystal bridge over Forsyth Street.
-The lighting of Rich’s Great Tree on Thanksgiving night became a tradition in the years that followed (see right, 1949).
+The lighting of Rich’s Great Tree on Thanksgiving night became a celebrated (and later televised) event in the decades that followed.

 In 1953, the store introduced its famous “Pink Pig.”
 This children’s train ride originally rose above the toy department and featured a Priscilla the Pig train car, but was later moved to the roof, where it circled the Great Tree.
 After the ride, each child was given a “I Rode The Pink Pig” sticker.

 Beginning in 1960, children could visit Santa’s Secret Shop on the fifth floor.
 The shop allowed them to pick out inexpensive gifts for their parents in secret, because adults were not allowed in.
 Visitors also frequented the store’s Magnolia Room restaurant, which was famous for its chicken salad and cheese straws.